 When we think of nurturing healthy habits within our homes, we often focus on our physical wellbeing; getting enough exercise, and brushing our teeth twice a day for example.
 But what about our family’s mental wellbeing?
 Today we’re sharing tips on how to foster healthy mental and emotional habits—a commitment that contributes to household happiness in a big way.
-As with everything we teach our children, these healthy habits are best taught through example, so get ready to check-in with yourself and follow our tips for getting into peak mental/emotional shape!

 Listen To Your Body

 Whether eating a meal, working out, or contemplating an afternoon nap, it’s important to understand what your body is telling you it needs.
 When it comes to our kids, the ability to listen to their bodies could mean recognizing they are grumpy due to hunger, or irritable because they’re feeling tired.
 Not only do these simple insights help kids to regulate their emotions and actions, but they can also save you a lot of drama!
 Their little bodies are talking to them loud and clear—all you have to do is help them listen.

 Tip: Mealtime is a great opportunity to tune-in to our bodies since all kids know what it feels like to get hungry.
 Talk to them about how their body feels before and after a tasty meal.
 After eating, ask if they can tell the difference between feeling overstuffed and satisfied.